Conal-Tuohy/PROV-RIF-SPARQL/deployment.md

 # Install the bash scripts and SPARQL queries

-Download the `scripts.zip` file from TODO and install it by unzipping its contents, and scheduling two scripts using `crontab -e`, like so:
+Download the `scripts.zip` file from https://github.com/Conal-Tuohy/PROV-RIF-SPARQL/releases/download/v1.0/scripts.zip and install it by unzipping its contents, and scheduling two scripts using `crontab -e`, like so:

 ```bash
 # mkdir /opt/provisualizer